Wither-Bane/eyeware/README.md

 # eyeware 𝄐

 [Diceware](http://world.std.com/~reinhold/diceware.html) is a popular password-generation method using random selections from a list of ~8000 words.
-Although there exists a standard Diceware list, any sufficient collection of unique words will do. eyeware is an **alternative Diceware list** consisting entirely of words found in Tolkien's *The Lord of the Rings*.
+Although there exists a [standard Diceware list](http://world.std.com/~reinhold/dicewarewordlist.pdf), any sufficiently large collection of unique words will do. eyeware is an **alternative Diceware list** consisting entirely of words found in Tolkien's *The Lord of the Rings*.

 ## I just want to generate a password in my Linux terminal now!